Shailesh0209/Movie-Ticket/README.md

 5. run celery workers `celery -A workers.celery worker -l info`
 6. run celery beats `celery -A workers.celery beat --max-interval 1 -l info`

+## Technologies used
+● Vue.js: A JavaScript framework for building user interfaces.
+It allows for creating dynamic and responsive web applications with its component-based architecture. ● BootstrapVue: A library that integrates Bootstrap components with Vue.js, providing a convenient way to create visually appealing and responsive user interfaces. ● Vuex: A state management pattern and library for Vue.js applications.
+It centralizes and manages the state of the application, making it easier to share data between components.
+● Vue Router: A routing library for Vue.js applications.
+It enables navigation between different views and components in a single-page application.
+● Axios: A popular HTTP client for making asynchronous HTTP requests.
+It's used to communicate with the backend API to fetch and send data.
+● Flask: A lightweight and flexible Python web framework.
+It's used to build the backend API that handles data storage, retrieval, and manipulation.
+● Flask-RESTful: An extension for Flask that simplifies the creation of RESTful APIs.
+It helps in defining API resources and their endpoints.
+● Flask-CORS: An extension for handling Cross-Origin Resource Sharing (CORS) in Flask applications.
+It allows the frontend to make requests to the backend from a different domain.
+● SQLAlchemy: A powerful SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+It's used to interact with the database and manage database operations. ● SQLite: A lightweight, serverless, and self-contained database engine.
+It's used as the database system to store and manage application data.
+● JWT (JSON Web Tokens): A compact and self-contained way for securely transmitting information between parties as a JSON object.
+It's used for user authentication and authorization.
+● Python: The programming language used for developing the Flask backend and handling server-side logic.

 ### if you have any doubts, reach me at shailxiitm@gmail.com